 Phase transformation means change of ice to water and from water to steam.
-It takes place at constant temperature and at constant pressure.
+It takes place at constant temperature and at constant pressure respectively.

 Ice at a temperature lower than its freezing temperature 00C is called sub-cooled ice.
-Hence ice at -60C, -130C, -290C will be sub-cooled ice. at -60C, degree of sub-cooling will be 60C.
+Hence ice at -60C, -130C, -290C will be sub-cooled ice.
+Consequently ice at -60C will have 6 degree of sub-cooling.

 SUPER HEATED STEAM